Frequently Used Terms and Abbreviations

 Behavioral Health Rehabilitation Services

 These services are often called "wrap-around" services because they "wrap" around the child's existing services.
 Wrap-around itself is a model and not a program or service in and of itself.
 BHRS is a funded through Medical Assistance, providing trained professional support for children under the age of 21 in PA.
-It is a service aimed at reducing and/or replacing significant problem behaviors with positive, socially appropriate behaviors.
+It is a service aimed at reducing and/or replacing significant problem behaviors with positive and socially appropriate behaviors.

 Applied Behavioral Analysis is a discipline devoted to the understanding and improvement of human behavior.
 ABA provides structured programming that provides positive reinforcement to increase appropriate behaviors.
 Data is collected and analyzed by a behavioral specialist.
 This methodology can benefit children of any age, beginning around two years of age.
 It is the only scientifically proven treatment for persons with ASD.